-There are three primary roles/accountabilities in Scrum known as the Scrum Master, the Product Owner, and the Development Team.
-The Scrum Team also has secondary roles such as Business Analysts, and Scrum Architects but they are considered as part of the Development Team.
+There are three primary roles/accountabilities in Scrum known as the Scrum Master, the Product Owner, and the Developers.
+The Scrum Team also has secondary roles such as Business Analysts, and Scrum Architects but they are considered as part of the Developers.
 Let us look at the three primary roles with more details.

 The Scrum Framework is applied by using a set of Events, which are Sprint Planning meetings, Daily Scrum, the Sprint Review, and the Sprint Retrospective.
 The team works in time-boxed periods called Sprints which are fixed lengths upto one month.
 Release planning meetings are also a part of a recommended activity called Product Backlog Refinement, however, they are optional and allow the team for planning and forecasting groups of Sprints.